yash-wq/nginx-config/README.md

 Then you will have to enter the domain that you want to use to display the Webapp.

 Wait for a few seconds and Done!
 You have a deployed flask app.
+Go to the your domain in your browser and you can see your webapp.